-Preparing for Adulthood and Employment (Post 14)
+Preparing for Adulthood and Employment (aged 14 years and above)

 Preparing for Adulthood can be an exciting time for many young people.
 There may be new

 - increased independence

 Things you might be thinking about and planning for could include:

 Children and young people with EHC Plans : Preparing for Adulthood Reviews